See How Pitt Dental Medicine Admissions is Responding to the COVID-19 Pandemic

 - A minimum total GPA of 3.2 (overall, science and prerequisite) and a DAT academic average of 19 with subsection scores of 17 or higher are preferred for consideration to the DMD program.
 If an applicant takes the DAT more than once, the Admissions Committee will consider the scores from the test with the highest academic average.
 DAT Scores reported may not be more than three years old at the application deadline of October 31, 2023.

-The Pitt Dental Medicine Admissions Committee reserves the right to request further information in regards to an applicant's academic performance.
+The Pitt Dental Medicine Admissions Committee reserves the right to request further information regarding an applicant's academic performance.

 - Prerequisite grades of B or higher taken onsite at a four year institution are strongly preferred.
-A minimum grade of C or 2.0 qpa for prerequisite courses are required for consideration to the DMD Program.
-All Science prerequisite coursework must be completed within the last five years.
+A minimum grade of C or 2.0 GPA for prerequisite courses is required for consideration for the DMD Program.
+All science prerequisite coursework must be completed within the last five years.

 - The University of Pittsburgh School of Dental Medicine will accept pass/fail grades for courses completed during spring and summer 2020 semesters only.

-- It is preferred that no more than 1/3 of an applicants’ credits are earned from a community college or junior college.
+- It is preferred that no more than one-third of an applicants’ credits are earned from a community college or junior college.
 No more than 60 of the minimum required credits will be accepted from a community college or junior college.
 Classes taken in an onsite format are preferred.

 - AP/IB credits will be accepted for prerequisites if the degree-granting institution awarded college credit toward an applicant’s bachelor’s degree.